 The mayor-council form of government is characterized by a separation of executive and legislative powers and a system of checks and balances patterned after our traditional national and state governments.

-The mayor and council members serve on a part-time basis, leaving most of the day-to-day operations to full- and part-time administrative personnel.
+The mayor and council members serve on a part-time basis, leaving most of the day-to-day operations to full-time administrative personnel.